 The Hidden Beaches Road Trip That Will Show You Alaska Like Never Before

-To access an interactive map of this road trip, click here.
+To access an interactive map of this road trip, click this link.

 Do you know any other hidden beaches in Alaska?
 Let us know in the comments below.

 Best Beaches in Alaska

 Although Alaska is not as well known for their beaches as the lower 48, Alaska still has some truly stunning beaches.
 Some of the prettiest Alaska beaches include Black Sand Beach, Yakuat Beach in Yakutat, The Homer Split, Kincaid Beach, Schooner beach, Happy Valley Beach in Happy Valley, Ninilchik Beach in Ninilchik, and Lowel Point Beach in Seward.

 What are the best beach towns in Alaska?

 If you are looking for some truly scenic beach towns in Alaska, consider heading to Kincaid Park.
 It’s just a short drive from Anchorage and will lead you to Kincaid Beach, Anchorage’s only big, sandy beach.
 Kenai Beach, located at the mouth of the Kenai River in Kenai is well-known for having both world-class salmon fishing and the most incredible sunsets you’ve ever seen in your life.

 What beaches have the clearest water in Alaska?

 With more than 5,580 miles of coastline, it’s not difficult to find some beautifully clear water in Alaska.
 Chiniak Beach in Kodiak and Kasilof Beach both offer clear water and incredible views, but Black Sand Beach in Glacier Bay National Park might take the cake when it comes to clear blue water and jaw-dropping mountain views.
 For surfers, you can’t go wrong with Yakutat Beach, which is known to be a bit of a surfer’s paradise.